gatsbyjs/gatsby/docs/blog/2018-10-18-vscode-gatsby-development/index.md

 ![Install all the Extensions](./images/install-meme.jpg)

 OK, not quite, if you browse the list you will notice there are _A LOT_.
-I'm going to review some popular ones that are applicable to contributing to the Gatsby.js GitHub repo.
+I'm going to review some popular ones that are applicable to contributing to the Gatsby GitHub repo.

 ### 🚨 Code linting and Formatting 🚨